Fogelbo House

 Fogelbo House is a log house located in Portland, Oregon, United States.
 It was listed on the National Register of Historic Places in July 2020.
+The word fogelbo means "bird nest" in Swedish, and is derived from the Fogelquist family name, meaning "bird on a branch."

 History

 The log house was built in 1938 by father-son duo Henry Steiner and John Steiner.
 Later in 1952, the house was purchased by the Fogelquists.
 In 1978, Washington County designated Fogelbo as a historical site.
+The estate was deeded to the neighboring nonprofit Nordic Northwest in 2015.

+The current residing member of the Fogelquist family, Sir Ross Fogelquist is a member of the Order of the Polar Star and was knighted by the King of Sweden.
+An avid collector, Sir Ross Fogelquist has transformed the home into one of the largest private collections of Nordic antiques in the United States.
+The collection hosted in the house's interior is open to publicly scheduled tours, typically led by Sir Fogelquist himself.

 Steiner senior was known for various log houses built in and around Mount Hood area.
-One of the famous ones is Timberline Lodge, which is also registered with NRHP since 1973.
+One famous example is Timberline Lodge, which is also registered with NRHP since 1973.